Australia Study Abroad Program at University of Queensland

 - World-class teaching and research facilities

-- Amazing athletic facilities, including a pool, sauna and spa, tennis and squash courts, gym, playing fields and sports medicine center; plus great rowing, biking, and running along the riverside paths
+- Amazing athletic facilities at UQ Sport venues, including a 50-meter pool, an Olympic-standard track, tennis and squash courts, cardio and weights gyms, playing fields and sports medicine center; plus great rowing, biking and running along riverside paths

-- More than 40 specialist teaching and research centers, including Australia's largest university marine research station on the Great Barrier Reef
+- Nine globally-recognized research institutes and over 100 specialist research centers, including Australia's largest marine research station on the Great Barrier Reef

 - Housing is in a shared apartment in Urbanest, a student accommodation center located in South Bank, 20 minutes from campus